 5 Simple Steps to Choose the Best Candle Scent for Your Home

-Choosing the right candle scent for your home is less about picking whatever smells pleasant on a shelf and more about understanding your spaces, your preferences, and the subtle science behind fragrance.
+Choosing the right candle scent is less about luck and more about understanding your spaces, your preferences, and the subtle science behind fragrance.
 These five steps will help you make intentional, satisfying choices rather than expensive guesses.
+Whether you are new to candles or building out a collection, this framework will serve you well.

 Step 1: Identify the Purpose and Mood of Your Space

-Every room in your home serves a different function, and the scent you introduce should complement that purpose.
+Every room in your home serves a different function, and the scent you introduce should complement that purpose rather than fight against it.
 A candle burning in a home office demands a completely different fragrance profile than one flickering beside a bathtub at the end of a long day.
+Before you think about notes or brands, think about the room.

 Step 2: Consider the Room Size